Alec-Reyes/MgReyesCastillio/README.md

 Project Proposal should also be included in your Github project repository's README.MD.

 Upload your pdf file here or a link to your Github account repository which contains the project proposal in the readme.md.

+A Beginners Guide to solving a Rubik's Cube